 When an employee is also employed either by the Synod Office or other parishes, the obligation to cover that employee with pension and non-statutory benefits depends upon the aggregate total of hours worked or other variables which determine their eligibility for pension and benefits.
 The employer costs of pension and benefits for such employees are shared amongst all Diocese of Niagara employers, paying on a pro-rated basis, usually based on the gross compensation earned at each employer location.
-Consult with the Director of Human Resources about these special circumstances.
+Consult with the Human Resources and Volunteer Coordinator about these special circumstances.